-Children’s books about Special Needs is an excellent way to encourage child to be inclusive, empathetic, understanding and welcoming when they meet other children who are different to them.
+Children’s books about difference is an excellent way to encourage child to be inclusive, empathetic, understanding and welcoming when they meet other children who are different to them.

-If you are looking for a list of some excellent children’s books about special needs, you may find the titles you are looking for here.
+If you are looking for a list of some excellent children’s books about difference, you may find the titles you are looking for here.

-Having children with Special Needs in our family makes me more alert to the fact that “they” need to represented in their texts of choice.
+Having children with disabilities in our family makes me more alert to the fact that “they” need to represented in their texts of choice.

-Below you will find a list of books which focus on characters who happen to have Special Needs.
+Below you will find a list of books which focus on characters who are different.
 I would love to hear your recommendations so please comment with any you may have.
 Thank you.

 Children’s Books about Special Needs

 Ian’s Walk: Author Laurie Lears

 Ian is nonverbal and is the younger brother of Tara.
 Tara is struggling with her feelings about her brother having a severe disability.
 She takes him on a walk and when he begins to stare at a ceiling fan in one store and later puts his nose up against the bricks of a post office she becomes embarrassed.
 Later he lies on the ground with his ear to the pavement.
 She is battling her feelings of embarrassment and resentment towards her brother until he goes missing.